blackout-games/rugby/README.md

 # Blackout Rugby

 This is the ember.js app for Blackout Rugby.
-The app can be found at https://v2.blackoutrugby.com.
+The live app can be found at https://v2.blackoutrugby.com.

-Be warned that this version is in development, so changes are being made direct to Master (for now) and may break your local copy.
+Be warned that this version is in development, so changes are being made often, and direct to Master (for now) so may break your local copy.

-If you have any trouble or just want to chat feel free to contact us at [support@blackoutrugby.com](mailto:support@blackoutrugby.com).
+If you have any trouble or just want to chat feel free to [contact us](mailto:support@blackoutrugby.com).
 We'd love to hear from anyone interested in developing for Blackout Rugby.

 ## Ember 101